The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 - The protection of one spouse from interference by the other;

-- The division of matrimonial property, including the matrimonial home;
+- The disposition of matrimonial property, including the matrimonial home;

-- Varying any settlements of matrimonial or other property;
+- Varying any other settlement of matrimonial property;

 - Making financial provision from the property of either spouse for the children of the marriage and for the other spouse;